 - Capacity Building: Specific actions can be taken to engage in capacity-building efforts and to strengthen institutions on the ground, including bolstering the training of officials and frontline practitioners to enhance their engagement with communities.

-- Service Delivery: Recommendations involve specific actions to improve service delivery to victims of commercial sexual exploitation and to deter would-be perpetrators.
+- Service Delivery: Recommendations involve specific actions to improve service delivery to victims of commercial sexual exploitation and to deter those who would exploit.

 - New Programming: Specific enhancements within security and criminal justice sectors and for disengagement and reintegration programs should be introduced and recommended.